 Each application is examined individually with respect to the other applicants.

-Yes, but you must take the required exams and arrange for ETS to send your scores directly to our University as soon as possible.
+Yes, but you must take the required exams and arrange for your scores to be sent directly to our University as soon as possible.
 The language test is required for international students.
 Submission of GRE exam scores is encouraged but not required for application to the graduate program.
-We will not decide on your application until we receive your scores.
-Application will be denied due to incomplete information at the end of our application deadlines.
+We will not decide on international applications until we receive the required language scores.
+An application will be denied due to incomplete required information at the end of our application deadlines.

 There is no application fee for domestic applicants.
 The application fee is $80 for international applicants.
 You can pay with major credit cards.
 The application fee must be received prior to an admission decision release.